 Status of conservation

 Considered to be extinct, as no individuals have been located either in the wild or in captivity (CITES I).
 And the known taxidermy specimens (scientific stuffing) belong to museums abroad.
 It was already rare, with a very small population, at the end of the 19th and beginning of the 19th centuries and it disappeared before being well studied.
 Hypotheses about extinction include hunting and capture as pets, natural catastrophes, low genetic variability, and destruction of the natural environment as humans settled along the rivers.

-it lived in the lowlands where palm trees grow along the riverbanks (Uruguay, Paraná, and Paraguay).
-As there are no confirmed reports, it is assumed that they built their nests in hollows in the river banks, rocky walls, or hollows in the trees.
+They lived in the lowlands with palm trees on the banks of the rivers (Uruguay, Paraná and Paraguay).
+As there are no confirmed reports, it is assumed that they built nests in cavities of river banks, rocky walls or tree cavities.

 Palm seeds, probably from the Butia yatay,

 Due to hunting and illegal trafficking, as well as habitat destruction and degradation, populations declined considerably during the mid-19th century.